itmaroon/block-collections/readme.txt

 8. Design Table and Design Button
 9. A block icon registered by the plugin.
 Divided into design group and widget group
 10. Blocks that slide in with animation
+11. Design Calender
+12. Design Radio

 == Changelog ==
+= 1.4.1 =
+- The absolute position setting in the Design group now allows you to set center alignment vertically and horizontally.
+- Fixed a bug where the focus would be lost while entering the Design Title title and it would become impossible to enter the title.
+- Fixed an issue where Design Group sizing did not reflect free size in mobile mode.
+- Removed centering of blocks when Design Group's "Slide Parallax" is turned on, making it impossible to set centering.

 = 1.4.0 =
 - Fixed page of Design Title and Design Button and combo box for selecting archive page have been fixed due to improvement of PageSelectControl and ArchiveSelectControl.
 - Fixed bug in save.js of Design Title